DanielEvansLab/clusterTools/WW-CentOS6.7.md

 ```
 reboot nodes to deliver the latest vnfs.

-6. Configure node's HD as swap or scrath.
+6. Configure node's HD as swap or scratch.
 come back to this once we have the drives.....

 #Installing Ganglia